-Aggregate multiple borrowers or production cycles & use data to more accurately measure & mitigate risk, i.e. alternative credit scoring
+Aggregate multiple borrowers or production cycles, and use data to more accurately to measure and mitigate risk.

-Financial institutions are hesitant to engage the agricultural sector due to the high-perceived risks.
+Financial institutions are hesitant to engage the agricultural sector due to the perception of high risk.
 To address this challenge, WOCCU works with local institutions and consumers to strengthen the full ecosystem for agricultural finance.

 We work with individual small-scale farmers to grow their businesses, as well as with more advanced commercial enterprises looking to grow into export markets.
 At the institutional level, our programs help risk-averse financial institutions to develop viable products and services for the agricultural sector.
 At the SME-level, we work across the value chain with input and service providers, transporters and others.